lbennett679/lbennett679/README.md

 ## Hi there, I'm Leigha 👋

 I'm an Accounts Payable Specialist.
-I am currently working on certifications in Information Technology and Data Analytics.<!--
+I am currently working on certifications in Information Technology and Data Analytics.